mawenlong2016/DeepSATA/README.md

 ### Example usage: <br>
 1. Firstly, download the DeepSATA file
 2. Secondly, prepare the following data just as the same format in DeepSATA/species/example
-3. For training a new DeepSATA model:
+3. For training a new DeepSATA model

 ```
 cd /DeepSATA/species/example
 # training for pig